Linaro/django-crowd-rest-backend/README.md

 	If you use any form of group-based autorization/permission checking, you'd rather have this as True (default).
 In particular, AUTH_CROWD_STAFF_GROUP & AUTH_CROWD_SUPERUSER_GROUP settings depend on this.

+	_whether you want to sync all user's Crowd groups into Django_

+		AUTH_CROWD_CREATE_GROUPS = False
+	This setting is considered only if AUTH_CROWD_ALWAYS_UPDATE_GROUPS = True.
+If this is True, then all user's groups in Crowd will be synced to Django (so, effectively, you'll be able to check Crowd group memberships using Django API).
+	If set to False (default), no groups will be created by backend, and only groups already existing in Django will be considered (i.e. user group membership in Django will be updated to intersection of user's Crowd groups and all available Django groups).

+	you'd rather have this as True (default).
+In particular, AUTH_CROWD_STAFF_GROUP & AUTH_CROWD_SUPERUSER_GROUP settings depend on this.

 	_Django user will get staff flag when Crowd user is in given Crowd group_